Relocation Buyers and Sellers

-The relocating party’s job is to help coordinate their move with the greatest care.
-If someone is looking to move out of our area we can assist in listing their home and selling their home while also coordinating with a real estate agent in the city or area they are moving to.
-We pride ourselves in assisting in finding the right agent on the other end that has the experience and personality that will best match with our client.
+The relocating party’s job is to help coordinate the buyer’s move with the greatest care.
+If someone is looking to move out of our area, we can assist in listing and selling their home, as well as coordinating with a real estate agent in the area they are moving to.
+We pride ourselves in assisting to find the right agent on the other end that has the experience and personality that will best match our client.
 We research the background before referring someone to another agent to be certain they are in the best of hands possible.
-This is extremely important to insure that the move is as worry free and smooth as possible.
+This is extremely important to ensure that the move is as worry-free and smooth as possible.
 We want the experience to be a great one for our client.

 There are instances where a client is renting on one end and either selling or purchasing a home.
 That combination works too.
 We will assist in the coordination of whatever our client needs.

-If a buyer is looking to purchase a home that is owned by a seller working with a relo company that is perfectly acceptable.
-That buyer will need to be willing and prepared to sign additional paperwork that the relo requires.
-There are both pros and cons to a relo home purchase but the pros generally outweigh the cons.
-Often but not as a rule these homes are already pre-inspected and have had repairs completed based on those inspections.
+If a buyer wants to purchase a home owned by a seller working with a relo-company, that is perfectly acceptable.
+This will require the buyer to sign additional paperwork that the relo requires.
+There are both pros and cons to a relo-home purchase.
+However, the pros generally outweigh the cons.
+Often times, these homes are already pre-inspected and have had repairs completed based on those inspections.
 Some relos even offer certain warranties.
 Each case is different.
 It is definitely a plus to have someone who has the experience or resources to work with the ins and outs of a relo.